jefferyabbott/ImageProcessingAPI/README.md

 # ImageProcessingAPI

 This API returns a thumbnail image with the requested size.
-It is a requirement of the Udacity Full Stack JavaScript nanodegree program.
+It is a requirement of the **Udacity Full Stack JavaScript nanodegree program**.

 ## Installation